Thursday, March 10, 2011

 An actual massive flood event did take place somewhere in the middle eastern preliterate world.
 That can be taken as a fact.

 2) A man named Noah (or a name with a similar linguistic root) did exist and he did fashion some kind of craft to save his family, his belongings and some animals.
-Here is some scholarship on the meaning of Noah.

 (The name Noah (Noah) comes from the verb nuah (nuah 1323) meaning rest, settle down.
 HAW Theological Wordbook of the Old Testament reports that this root 'signifies not only absence of movement but being settled in a particular place [] with overtones of finality.)

-a) the man Noah was given this name at birth in prophetic recognition of the fact he would bring the human race to a "place of final rest".
+a) the man Noah was given this name at his birth in prophetic recognition of the fact he would bring the human race to a "place of final rest".

 or

-b) the man who built the craft accepted or adopted the name in honor of the fact that he had brought humanity to a "place of final rest".
+b) the man who built the craft accepted (or adopted) the name in honor of the fact that he had brought humanity to a "place of final rest".

 In either case, the name Noah would have been rigidly honored after the Flood.